 A good car accident lawyer will be both experienced and ethical.
 That means that your lawyer will be able to navigate both the insurance system and the court system, so that she or he can advance your best interests as quickly and inexpensively as possible.

 It might be completely clear to you who is at fault for an accident.
 But, that doesn’t mean that the other driver will admit fault.
-The best things you can do to protect your interests are to gather as much information as possible, get a police report and call your car accident attorney immediately.
+The best things you can do to protect your interests are to gather as much information as possible, get a police report and call your Oklahoma City car accident lawyer immediately.

 More often than you might realize, the negligent driver doesn’t even have insurance.
 Hopefully, you have uninsured or underinsured motorist coverage.
 If you have uninsured motorist coverage, it means that your own insurance will cover your damages that were the fault of an uninsured motorist.
 If you have underinsured motorist coverage, it gives you additional coverage when you have a significant amount of damages or injuries and the negligent driver doesn’t have enough liability insurance to cover all of it.

-But, the laws surrounding these kinds of coverages can have a lot of nuances that can be overwhelming, and if you find yourself in the situation in which you need to interpret them, your car accident attorney would be the best person to walk you through what you need to do in order to get the most from your insurance coverage.
+But, the laws surrounding these kinds of coverages can have a lot of nuances that can be overwhelming, and if you find yourself in the situation in which you need to interpret them, your car accident lawyer in Oklahoma would be the best person to walk you through what you need to do in order to get the most from your insurance coverage.

-And, while a car accident lawsuit is the legal worst-case scenario—because, of course you would rather just have the insurance company send you a check for your losses—it is sometimes the only option for getting your damages and medical expenses covered.
+And, while filing a car accident lawsuit is the legal worst-case scenario—because, of course, you would rather just have the insurance company send you a check for your losses—it is sometimes the only option for getting your damages and medical expenses covered.

 It all depends on your percent of liability.
 In Oklahoma, a plaintiff cannot recover damages if that person is 51% or more at fault.
 In other words, the plaintiff can recover if s/he is 50% or less at fault.
 However, even in that scenario, the plaintiff’s entitlement to damages is reduced by the degree of fault.
 In many accidents, both drivers can be found to be responsible for some allocation of fault, even if it’s as little as failing to react quickly enough.
 States’ laws differ, and an Oklahoma car accident lawyer will give you even more specifics on that state’s rules.
 Generally, though, if the plaintiff is 10% at fault, he will get 90% recovery (rather than 100%).

 They don’t have to.
-A car accident lawyer usually has a contingency fee arrangement, which means that you don’t pay until you’ve recovered damages.
-At that point, your attorney will take an agreed-upon percentage of what you’ve received.
+An Oklahoma City car accident lawyer, like McIntyre Law, usually has a contingency fee arrangement, which means that you don’t pay until you’ve recovered damages.
+At that point, your car accident attorney will take an agreed-upon percentage of what you’ve received.
 Most attorneys will earn approximately one third, or 33% of the damages awarded in a car accident lawsuit.
 Fees will also depend on the length of time that the case is litigated, whether it can be settled out of court and other factors specific to your action.
-The McIntyre Law team offers a free consultation where you can discuss the merits of your case and what the chances of recovering damages could be.
+The McIntyre Law team offers a free legal consultation for your Oklahoma car accident case, where you can discuss the merits of your claim, and what the chances of recovering damages could be.